 How do I appeal the Copyright Office’s denial of my request?

 If you believe that the Office’s response to your FOIA request constitutes an improper denial of a valid FOIA request, you may file a written appeal.
 Your appeal should clearly identify the determination that you are appealing, include the assigned docket, and include a statement explaining the basis for the appeal.
 Submit the appeal to [email protected] or write “Freedom of Information Act Appeal” on the letter and envelope in a prominently visible manner and send it to: Register of Copyrights, U.S. Copyright Office, PO Box 70400, Washington, DC 20024.
 If sent by mail, you must postmark the appeal no later than ninety days after the date on the Office’s response to your request.
 If sent by email, the Office must receive the appeal no later than ninety days after the date of the Office’s response to your request.

 At any time, you can seek dispute resolution services from the Office of Government Information Services (OGIS) within the National Archives and Records Administration.
 You can email them at [email protected] or contact them by regular mail at the following address:

 How can I check on the status or get information about my request?

 You may contact the FOIA Requester Service Center at [email protected].
 If the Center is unable to help, you may contact the FOIA public liaison to raise any concerns about the service you received from the Center.

 Where can I get more information about FOIA?

-Additional information regarding may be found on the Copyright Office web site at: http://www.copyright.gov/foia.
+Additional information regarding FOIA may be found at foia.gov.